Contact:

 Concrete splitters for low-noise removal

-Concrete splitter act linearly in the borehole and create defined crack surfaces.
-This allows massive bearing blocks or brackets to be separated into transportable pieces—particularly suitable near sensitive infrastructure, for night work, or during ongoing operations.
+Concrete splitters act linearly in the borehole and create defined crack surfaces.
+This allows massive bearing blocks or brackets to be separated into transportable pieces-particularly suitable near sensitive infrastructure, for night work, or during ongoing operations.
+By controlling splitting pressure and wedge geometry, crack propagation can be directed to preserve adjacent structures.

 Professional separation of steel components